Saints win 20-10 in Philly, deny Eagles top spot in NFC

 But in Hurts’ case, how about breaking some glass in case of emergency?

-The Saints (7-9) won their third straight game as they remain in contention for a playoff spot down to the final weeks under first-year coach Dennis Allen.
+The Saints (7-9) won their third straight game, an impressive late-season run under first-year coach Dennis Allen, but were later eliminated from playoff contention when Green Bay beat Minnesota.
 Taysom Hill had a 1-yard TD run in New Orleans’ surprising first half.
+Cameron Jordan had three sacks and set the Saints’ career record with 115 1/2.

 ”We found a way to close them out the last three weeks,” Allen said. ”That’s been good to see.
 That’s the kind of team I think we can be.”